-As an example, many families frequently watch television together, and Exodus Men are asked to give up watching TV, which could mean a disruption of a family activity.
-In such a case, your conversation with your wife should bring up possible alternatives, such as a family game night or family bike ride instead.
+As an example, many families frequently watch television together, and Exodus Men are asked to give up watching TV, which could mean disrupting a family activity.
+In such a case, your conversation with your wife should bring up possible alternatives, such as a family game night or a family bike ride instead.
 Your wife will no doubt have some good ideas.
 She may have been waiting for a long time for a free Sunday to go on a family picnic, only to find that televised sports have consistently been in the way.

-If your wife is less excited about Exodus 90 than you are, let her sit with the idea for a couple days and plan a specific time to talk about it again when she is ready.
+If your wife is less excited about Exodus 90 than you are, let her sit with the idea for a couple of days and plan a specific time to talk about it again when she is ready.
 If you do this, be sure to intentionally follow up before Day 1.

 4. Support your wife.

 Some wives love the idea of their husband entering into Exodus 90.
 Your wife may have been waiting for you to do something about your spiritual lethargy since the day you waffled about where you would get married.
 On the other hand, your wife may have a harder time seeing the value in it.
 Here, your fraternity may help.
 Wives who are in full support of their husbands’ venture may be willing to share their excitement and understanding with other wives.
 Connect them for the opportunity to discuss concerns.

 Pray for the men in your fraternity as each is discerning the best route for his family, and check-in with one another along the way.
 Keep communicating with your wife throughout the ninety days about how the disciplines are impacting family life.
 Even if she is not enthusiastic in the beginning, over time, you may see a change of heart.